ConstructCommunity/awesome-construct/README.md

 ## Games Showcase

-- [Games on Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=103535227) - List of Steam games made with the engine.
+- [Games on Steam](https://steamdb.info/tech/Engine/Construct/) - List of Steam games made with the engine.
 - [Games on itch.io](https://itch.io/games/tag-construct-2/tag-construct-3) - List of itch.io games made with the engine.
 - [Games made with Construct](https://www.madewithconstruct.com/) - A website that list all the games made with the engine.

 ## Hosting

 - [itch.io](http://www.itch.io) - Platform where to host, showcase, promote or sell your games - **Free**.
+- [GameJolt](https://gamejolt.com) - Similar platform to Itch, with a focus on social communities and gamification - **Free**.
 - [GitHub Pages](http://pages.github.com) - Platform where to host an exported game as a static website - **Free**.
 - [Surge](https://surge.sh/) - Platform where to host an exported game as a static website - **Free/Paid**.
 - [Vercel](https://vercel.com/) - Platform where to host an exported game as a static website or cloud functions - **Free/Paid**.